farooq958/quick_change/README.md

 ---

-Happy coding! 😊🎉 With `quick_state & Farooq `, managing Flutter state transitions has never been simpler.
+Happy coding! 😊🎉 With `quick_change & Farooq `, managing Flutter state transitions has never been simpler.